svagae/Leetcode/BackTracking.md

 As one guide summarizes: “The base case for the recursion is if the target is 0.
 When the target is 0, we append a copy of the current combination to the result list.
 Then \[we] iterate through the candidates starting from the given index.
 If the candidate is greater than the remaining target, we skip it; if it is smaller, we add it, recurse, and then backtrack by removing it from the combination”.
 This pattern embodies the core backtracking logic for combination-sum problems.

-## Best Practices and Optimizations
+## Best Practices and Optimization

 To write effective backtracking solutions for combinations, keep these tips in mind: